 Workstations and monitors might use up a ton of electricity, but that’s child’s play compared to the server unit.
 Servers consume much more electricity than your typical PC, and give off all sorts of heat.
 Therefore, they also need to be cooled down on a constant basis in order to function properly.
 For many businesses, this entails keeping them in an air-conditioned server closet or rack, and if proper maintenance isn’t taken, they could overheat and burn a hole through your budget with costly repairs and replacement fees.

 In most cases, our server virtualization services can save your business money on operations costs by consolidating underutilized servers into a more powerful unit at a rate of 4:1.
 Kick your electricity bill to the curb by taking advantage of our managed IT services and consultation.
-Call All Business Technologies at 508-586-1000 today to start saving.
+Call COMPANYNAME at PHONENUMBER today to start saving.